Here We Go Again (Aretha Franklin song)

 "Here We Go Again" is a song by American singer and songwriter Aretha Franklin.
 It was written by Trina Broussard, Jermaine Dupri and Trey Lorenz for Franklin's thirty-fourth studio album, A Rose Is Still a Rose (1998), while production was helmed by Dupri and Manuel Seal.
 The song is built around replayed portions of "The Glow of Love" (1980) by Italian-American post-disco group Change.
 Due to the inclusion of the sample, Mauro Malavasi, David Romani and Wayne K. Garfield are also credited as songwriters.
-The song was the second single released from A Rose Is Still a Rose in June 1998 and reached number 76 on the Billboard Hot 100, also becoming Franklin's fifth number one on the US Dance Club Songs.
+The song was the second single released from A Rose Is Still a Rose in June 1998, by Arista Records, and reached number 76 on the US Billboard Hot 100, also becoming Franklin's fifth number-one on the Billboard Dance Club Songs chart.

 Critical reception

-Larry Flick from Billboard wrote, "Although popsters are still basking in the glow of "A Rose Is Still A Rose", R&B tastemakers get to preview another gem from Lady Soul's current opus.
+Larry Flick from Billboard magazine wrote, "Although popsters are still basking in the glow of 'A Rose Is Still a Rose', R&B tastemakers get to preview another gem from Lady Soul's current opus.
 This time, she teams up with Jermaine Dupri and Manuel Seal for a shoulder-shakin' jeep cruiser that keeps her on the tip of what kids are vibin', while also keeping it mature enough for older listeners who are less interested in production frills.
-Pumped by a chorus that simply won't quit, "Here We Go Again" actually has the muscle to be Franklin's biggest multi-format single in ages.
+Pumped by a chorus that simply won't quit, 'Here We Go Again' actually has the muscle to be Franklin's biggest multi-format single in ages.
 How wise of Arista, however, to serve her core audience at R&B radio first."